shauninman/picoarch/README.md

 make PROFILE=APPLY
 ```

-PGO can lead to major speed improvements with some emulators.
+PGO can give noticeable speed improvements with some emulators.

 ## Notes on cores

 In order to make development and testing easier, the Makefile will pull and build supported cores.

-A few common changes will need to be made when you add cores, since TrimUI is not a supported libretro platform. picoarch has a `patches/` directory containing needed changes to make cores work well in picoarch.
+You will have to make changes when adding a core, since TrimUI is not a supported libretro platform. picoarch has a `patches/` directory containing needed changes to make cores work well in picoarch.
 Patches are applied in order after checking out the repository.

-Common changes include:

-- Adding a `platform=trimui` target to the core Makefile
+At a minimum, you need to add a `platform=trimui` section to the core Makefile.

-- Modifying `libretro_core_options.h` to shorten text and change defaults for small screen / low power devices
-- Hiding unnecessary core options and forcing different defaults
+Some features and fixes are also included in `patches` -- it would be best to try to upstream them.

-picoarch also keeps the running core name in a global variable.
-This can be used for:
+picoarch keeps the running core name in a global variable.
+This is used to override defaults and core settings to work more nicely within picoarch.
+Overrides based on core name are kept in `overrides/` and referenced in `overrides.c`.
+These are used to:

+- Shorten core option text and change defaults for small screen / low power devices
-- Renaming buttons to match the core's system
+- Rename buttons to match the core's system
-- Adding frameskip to make fast-forward faster
+- Reference frameskip core options to make fast-forward faster
-- Displaying extra options or hiding unnecessary options
+- Display extra options or hide unnecessary options

-Some features and fixes are also included in `patches` -- it would be best for them to be upstreamed eventually.